-- Become familiar with using the engine stop switch when in motion so you know how the vehicle will react if you need to use it later.
+Become familiar with using the engine stop switch when in motion so you know how the vehicle will react if you need to use it later.

-- Partway down the straightaway, while operating at 8 km/h (5 mi/h), turn the engine stop switch to OFF and coast to a stop. - Restart the engine and repeat the exercise.
-Try increasing your speed (to a maximum of 20 km/h (12 mi/h)) before using the engine stop switch.
+- Partway down the straightaway, while operating at 8 km/h (5 MPH), toggle the engine stop switch to OFF position and coast to a stop. - Restart the engine and repeat the exercise.
+Try increasing your speed (to a maximum of 20 km/h (12 MPH) before using the engine stop switch.

-Note: Vehicle will not start in gear without brake pedal depressed.
+NOTE: Vehicle will not start in gear without brake pedal depressed.